 It’s all about discipline.
 You have to make the time.
 Luckily for me, I work a rotating schedule.
 My kids are in daycare right now so I can hammer out a lot of work on my day off.
 I try to get some work done while they are awake, and as soon as they go to bed I hammer out more.

-What skills do you think you will develop as a result of this program and how will those skills help you in the field?
+What skills did you develop as a result of this program and how will those skills help you in the field?

-This program helps me to open my mind to different approaches to dealing with personnel.
-The project we have to do for the end of the course is focused on community engagement.
-It is really making me think about training and education and how I can improve that training for officers and better serve the public.
-This education is helping me to imagine alternative avenues and new approaches to making the place I work better.
+This program helped me to open my mind to different approaches to dealing with personnel.
+A project we did at the end of the course was focused on community engagement.
+It really made me think about training and education and how I can improve that training for officers and better serve the public.
+This program helped me to imagine alternative avenues and new approaches to making the place I work better.

-What advice would you give to someone considering a Master’s Degree in Law Enforcement?
+What advice would you give to someone working in law enforcement who is considering a master’s degree?

 I would recommend USD’s MS in Law Enforcement and Public Safety Leadership degree over a lot a lot of other conventional criminal justice or MBA programs.
 If you are considering a master’s degree you should think about what program is the best fit for you.